What are court fines?

 - your circumstances have materially altered since the order was made and as a result, you are unable to comply with the order; or

-- your circumstances were wrongly stated/not accurately presented to the court or by a A report the court considers before sentencing a young person.
-It is usually prepared by the Department of Human Services (Victoria). before the order was made; or
+- your circumstances were wrongly stated/not accurately presented to the court or by a pre-sentence report before the order was made; or

 - you are no longer willing to comply with the order (s 61(1) Sentencing Act).

-Section 61(2) of the Sentencing Act states that if an instalment order is cancelled, the Magistrates’ Court must take into account the extent to which the A person who has committed a crime. had complied with the order when determining how to deal with the offender.
+Section 63(2) of the Sentencing Act states that if an instalment order is cancelled, the Magistrates’ Court must take into account the extent to which the offender had complied with the order when determining how to deal with the offender.
+There is a risk under s 63(2) that you could be re-sentenced if you make an application to the Magistrates’ Court for an instalment order or a time to pay order.

 You may be able to apply for a fine conversion order (FCO) if you are unable to pay the fine given by the court by the due date.
 Similarly, if the due date for a fine imposed in open court has already passed, you may be able to apply for a fine default unpaid community work order (FDUCWO).
 These orders allow you to pay the open court fine by doing community work.
 You can apply for an FCO or FDUCWO in person at the criminal enquiry counter at the Magistrates’ Court.
 Failing to comply with the requirements of a FCO or a FDUCWO can lead to you being brought before a magistrate in open court again, where you can be resentenced for the original offences, as well as for the offence of failing to comply with the order.

-The The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary. usually only grants applications if the applicant is unemployed or if there is an exceptional reason why the fine cannot be paid in instalments.
+The registrar usually only grants applications if the applicant is unemployed or if there is an exceptional reason why the fine cannot be paid in instalments.

 To obtain a FCO or FDUCWO, you need to be assessed for eligibility and you have to agree to certain standard conditions, including: